-Stephanie Wicker-Campbell is a children’s behavioural specialist based in Sydney.
-She says fostering a child’s sense of connection provides one out of three of her vital emotional needs.
+Stephanie Wicker is a children’s behavioural specialist based in Sydney, and she says that fostering a child’s sense of connection provides one out of three of their vital emotional needs.

 MORE Learning and Development